sinannuhoglu/Fridy/README.md

 ## Model Information

 The object detection model used in this project is a **custom-trained YOLOv8** model.
-Training was done using annotated food images, and the final model was converted into TFLite format for mobile use.
+Training was done using annotated food images and the final model was converted into TFLite format for mobile use.
 Accuracy of the detection is high, with nearly 100% detection and over 97% classification accuracy in test images.

 <table>
   <tr>